Arianna Huffington: California recall election participation

-Huffington was an independent candidate in the 2003 recall election of California Governor Gray Davis.
+Huffington was an independent candidate in the 2003 California gubernatorial recall election of California Governor Gray Davis.
 She described her candidacy against frontrunner Arnold Schwarzenegger as "the hybrid versus the Hummer", making reference to her ownership of a hybrid vehicle, the Toyota Prius, and Schwarzenegger's Hummer.
 The two would proceed to have a high-profile clash during the election's debate.